enginmanap/limonEngine-docs/docs/UsingTheEditor.rst

 Disconnect from physics button removes the collision mesh from map so the object won't be interacting with physics engine.
 This can be useful for small probes that should be ignored.

+**Flip Model**

+Models can be flipped on the X, Y, or Z axis - any combination of axes is supported.
+The flip setting is a property of the model object and is editable in the object editor.

+When a flip is applied, the engine generates a flipped mesh asset in the background using the same shader and material path as the original.
+There is no per-instance runtime cost - the flipped mesh participates in instanced rendering identically to the original mesh.

 .. _Trigger Object Editor:

 Trigger Object Settings